 3. Although you’ll hear these female names frequently mentioned in hushed group conversations, Paulina’s and Cristy’s do not refer to their favorite pimps or “mamasangs,” nor are they codenames for some seedy girlie joint or brothel they frequent to relieve pleasures.
 However, they do serve the same purpose albeit in a more wholesome but similarly pocket-busting way.
 Neither is Mary the girl next door he has a crush on.
 She comes either in a half or full distance version.

 4. The scent of chlorine he or she exudes should likewise not be confused with the same bodily fluid that Cameron Diaz believed to be hair gel in There’s Something About Mary.
 It’s just that—chlorine.
 Impress him or her with your practical thoughtfulness with a gift of anti-chlorine body wash or shampoo.
 Not only will it give your olfactory nerves a break, but it may help keep your sanity, too.

 5. Never expect weekend dates to be spent “malling” or “strolling by the boulevards and parkways.”
-He or she would rather spend weekends lounging lazily in a cozy restaurant or a theater where he or she can doze off.
+They would rather spend weekends lounging lazily in a cozy restaurant or a theater where they can doze off.
 It’s common for him or her to have a no-walking-during-weekends policy, especially when they have an important race coming up, so you better get used to it.

 6. Meet-up and date venues are either in or around the perimeter of BGC, MOA, UP-Diliman Academic Oval, Nuvali, ULTRA, MASA, or the Philippine Army Gym.
 These are the places they frequently congregate early in the morning or after work.
 These are also the places that they know like the back of their hand.